netguru/nodejs-recruitment-task/README.md

 - `yarn`
 - `jest`

+### Mandatory requirement is to publish the application in one of the popular hosting services e.g. Heroku, AWS, etc

 ## Seeding database

 Seeds are located in `data/users.json`.
 The format is tightly coupled with mongodb, but feel fre to adjust it and use it in the DB of your choice.